Calcedonio Di Pisa

 Calcedonio Di Pisa ([kaltʃeˈdɔːnjo di ˈpiːsa, - ˈpiːza]; 11 October 1931 – 26 December 1962), also known as Doruccio, was a member of the Sicilian Mafia.
 He was the boss of the Mafia family in the Noce neighbourhood in Palermo and sat on the first Sicilian Mafia Commission, the coordinating body of Cosa Nostra in Sicily.
+Di Pisa's murder in 1962 triggered the outbreak of the First Mafia War.

 Mafia career

 Di Pisa was born in Palermo.
-He was described by Norman Lewis in "The Honoured Society" as a garish young freebooter, habitually begloved, shirted in a puce silk and with a coat of the palest camel hair – a kind of latter-day George Raft.
+He was described by British author Norman Lewis in "The Honoured Society" as "a garish young freebooter, habitually begloved, shirted in a puce silk and with a coat of the palest camel hair – a kind of latter-day George Raft.
 He drove a butter-coloured, gadget-festooned Alfa Romeo, and with his dandified presence he was anathema to the mafiosi of the old school …."
 Di Pisa was a contrabandist in cigarettes and was actively involved in the flourishing real-estate racket, known as the Sack of Palermo, during the reign of Salvo Lima as mayor of Palermo.
 He was known as one of the ablest emissaries of the Mafia in Palermo in the field of tobacco smuggling and drug trafficking.

 Di Pisa was present at a series of meetings in the hotel Delle Palme and the Spanò seafood restaurant between top Italian-American and Sicilian mafiosi in Palermo on 12–16 October 1957.
 Joseph Bonanno, Lucky Luciano, John Bonventre, Frank Garofalo, Santo Sorge and Carmine Galante were among the American mafiosi present, while among the Sicilian side were Salvatore "Ciaschiteddu" Greco and his cousin Salvatore Greco, known as "l'ingegnere" or "Totò il lungo", Giuseppe Genco Russo, Angelo La Barbera, Gaetano Badalamenti, Totò Minore and Tommaso Buscetta.

 Di Pisa was killed on 26 December 1962, on the Piazza Principe di Camporeale in Palermo while walking to a tobacco kiosk.
 Three men shot him with a sawn-off shotgun and a revolver.
-None of the bystanders on the square could even recall hearing any shots, when questioned by the police.
+None of the bystanders on the square could even recall hearing any shots when questioned by the police.